Kandyan Convention: Background

 The king, of South Indian ancestry, faced powerful opposition from the Sinhalese chieftains who sought to limit his power.
-A successful coup was organized by the chieftains, marking the end of 2358 years of self-rule on the island and resulting in the imprisonment of the king in Vellore.
-The treaty is quite unique in that it was not signed by the monarch on the throne but by members of his court and other dignitaries of the kingdom.
+A successful coup was organized by the chieftains, ending 2358 years of self-rule on the island and resulting in the imprisonment of the king in Vellore.
+The treaty is unique in that it was not signed by the monarch on the throne but by members of his court and other dignitaries of the kingdom.

 The convention gained a degree of infamy when, according to apocryphal sources, Ven.
-Wariyapola Sri Sumangala Thero, a Buddhist monk of the kingdom, seized and trampled a Union Jack hoisted by the British, demanding the flag of Kandy be left flying until the Convention was signed.
+Wariyapola Sri Sumangala Thero, a Buddhist monk of the kingdom, seized and trampled a Union Jack hoisted by the British, demanding the flag of Kandy be left flying until the convention was signed.

 The authenticity of the native signatures have recently been called into question.

 Treaty content

 The proclamation consisted of 12 clauses.